 A furnace is a more robust heating system

 and is critical for certain chillier climates.
 That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit.
-As peculiar as it may seem, during cooler temperatures, a heat pump is purposed to remove heat from the air outside and use it to warm the inside air.
-Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to function well, but in exceptionally cold climates there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
+As peculiar as it seems, during cold weather, a heat pump is purposed to pull heat from the air outside and use it to heat the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to function well, but in exceptionally cold climates there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
 So while a heat pump may work perfectly during the cooler temperatures for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a wonderful alternative for particular northern regions, but extra land must be available in order to install the needed piping for a geothermal system.
+In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a great alternative for particular northern regions, but extra land must be available in order to install the needed piping for a geothermal system.

-If you’re not sure which system would work best for you, call R & M Climate Control Service Experts Heating & Air Conditioning to schedule
+If you’re not sure which system would work best for you, call R & M Climate Control Service Experts to schedule

 a complimentary in-home quote.
 We are here to answer any and all of your questions to help you choose the right option for your home.